An overview of the department

 Since funding for UK students to take a non-vocational MSc was phased out, the MMath has become the standard route to follow for students interested in studying for a PhD degree.

-There are also a number of Joint Degrees within the Mathematics Department as well as courses run by other departments which have a large overlap with ours.
+There are also a number of Joint Degrees between Mathematics and outside departments which have a large overlap with ours.
 Transfer between courses is possible with the agreement of the departments concerned and necessary prerequisites having been taken.

 What Can You Gain From A Mathematics Degree?